chryz-hub/opensource-4-everyone/My-PR-Contribution-Practice.md

 - To add to your pull request count
 - To add to your contributions count
 - To make connections, how?
- In this PR/contribution practice, these can be included:
+ In this Pull Request/ contribution practice, these can be included:
   - Your name
   - Your GitHUb profile link
   - What you do